pratikpncl/SurvivalShooterMod/README.md

 # SurvivalShooterMod
-Creating Survival Shooter game as shown in the tutorial using GitHub.
-Will make some modifications later on.
+Created Survival Shooter game and modified it to be playable on an Android device.